Repayment Agreements for COVID-19

 Compensation to Tenants for “No-Fault” Evictions

-When tenants are evicted for reasons such as renovations, repairs or a home buyer’s own use, most landlords must offer compensation to the tenant.
-This requirement was expanded to landlords of buildings with 1 to 4 units and to landlords who evict a tenant on behalf of a home buyer who wants to use the unit themselves.
+When tenants are evicted for renovations, repairs or a home buyer’s own use, most landlords must offer compensation to the tenant.
+This requirement was expanded to landlords of buildings with 1 to 4 units and landlords who evict a tenant on behalf of a home buyer who wants to use the unit themselves.
 These landlords are required to pay the tenant one month’s rent as compensation or, in some circumstances, offer an equivalent unit.

-- An order that the landlord pay a specified sum to the former tenant for all or any portion of any increased rent that the former tenant has incurred or will incur for a one-year period after vacating the rental unit.
+- An order that the landlord pays a specified sum to the former tenant for all or any portion of any increased rent that the former tenant has incurred or will incur for a one-year period after vacating the rental unit.

-- An order that the landlord pay a specified sum to the former tenant as general compensation in an amount not exceeding the equivalent of 12 months of the last rent charged to the former tenant.
+- An order that the landlord pays a specified sum to the former tenant as general compensation in an amount not exceeding the equivalent of 12 months of the last rent charged to the former tenant.
 An order under this paragraph may be made regardless of whether the former tenant has incurred any actual expenses or whether an order is made under paragraph 2.

 - An order for an abatement of rent.